Frequently Asked Questions

-A: If you have a dilemma with credit restrictions and course scheduling, first work with your advisor to see if there aren’t other combinations you can consider.
-Contact the chairperson of the Academic Standards Committee to present alternative options.
+A: If you have a dilemma with credit restrictions and course scheduling, first work with your advisor to see if there are any other combinations you can consider.
+Contact the Assistant to the Academic Standards Committee to present alternative options at email@example.com.
 The full committee may need to consider your request.

 Q: If I am appealing my suspension from the University and my hearing with the Academic Standards Committee isn’t until Wednesday of the first week of classes, what do I do about classes I am registered to take?